-As an UX leader I take responsibility and direct clients to what is right, what has been tested and examined by professionals.
+As a UX leader I take responsibility and direct clients to what is right, what has been tested and examined by professionals.
 Clients trust me as they trust their personal doctors.
-I give advice, educate, design, test, implement and lead the product to success.
-We should never underestimate the importance of user research, user testing, data analysis, information architecture, psychology and all the smallest details that can help us solve problems together.
+I provide expert advice, educate, design, test, implement and lead the product to success.
+I never underestimate the importance of user research, user testing, data analysis, information architecture, psychology and all the smallest details that can help us solve problems together.
 Problems of products and problems of people.
 Yes, people, not users.

 No need - no build

 If nobody needs it, then don't build it